packergundo/gentoo-pi/README.md

 --->
 _Updated image 07-07-2025.
 Complete update to 23.0 profile, CHOST changes, more space in the /boot partition, kernel update and support for automatic kernel upgrades._

+GentooPi will run on all architectures from the original Pi to the Pi 4.
+The Pi  5 still has not been tested.

 The profile has moved from 17.0 to 23.0.
 There was never a bridge 17.1 profile for the ARM architecture, so I had to figure out how to bridge it.
 That documentation will be forthcoming.
 In the meantime, the entire repository is now compiled for the 23.0 profile.

 <!---